Head and Neck Fellowship

 • Present Head and Neck Oncology Rounds

-• Maintain an active research project
+• Maintain active research projects

 • On-call responsibilities for all free flap patients and limited for general otolaryngology